joshamilton/Hamilton_acI_2017/manuscript/manuscript.md

 Raw sequence data was passed through a filtering program developed at JGI to eliminate known sequencing and library preparation artifacts.
 Prior to assembly, reads were merged with FLASH [@Magoc2011], as previously described [@Bendall2016].
 Merged reads were pooled by lake and layer into three co-assemblies using SOAPdenovo [@Luo2012a], and contigs from the resulting assemblies were assembled into a final assembly using Minimus [@Sommer2007], as previously described [@Bendall2016].
 Additional details of the assembly process and metagenomic sequence reads are available through the JGI Genome Portal (http://genome.jgi.doe.gov) under Proposal ID 394.

 Genomes were binned from each metagenomic co-assembly using MetaBat [@Kang2015], as described previously [@Bendall2016].
 Briefly, contigs were classified into bins using tetranucleotide frequency and coverage patterns across the time-series and then manually curated, as previously described [@Bendall2016].
-Genome sequences are available through IMG (https://img.jgi.doe.gov/cgi-bin/mer/main.cgi) by searching for the IMG Taxon OIDs given in Table 1.
-Genomes were classified using taxonomic assignments from a set of 37 highly-conserved single-copy marker genes using Phylosift [@Darling2014], as previously described [@Bendall2016]. acI genomes (class Actinobacteria) were further classified using a defined ontology for freshwater bacteria [@Newton2011a] as described below.
-Final bin size and number of contigs are reported in Table 1.
+Genome sequences are available through IMG (https://img.jgi.doe.gov/cgi-bin/mer/main.cgi).
+Genomes were classified using taxonomic assignments from a set of 37 highly-conserved single-copy marker genes using Phylosift [@Darling2014], as previously described [@Bendall2016].

 ## Metatranscriptome Sampling and Sequencing